Mister-Industries/mr.industries.github.io/README.md

-# iotaCore Landing Page
+# tinyCore Landing Page

-This repository contains the landing page for iotaCore - the ultimate ESP32 development board for advanced wearables and IoT projects.
+This repository contains the landing page for tinyCore - the ultimate ESP32 development board for advanced wearables and IoT projects.
-## About iotaCore
+## About tinyCore

-iotaCore is an open-source IoT development platform designed for students and professionals working in:
+tinyCore is an open-source IoT development platform designed for students and professionals working in:
 - Biotech
 - Brain-Computer Interfaces
 - Robotics